Closely competing valence bond crystal orders in the ground state of the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on the pyrochlore lattice: a large scale unrestricted variational study: The maximally resonating VBC state as a candidate ground state of the spin-1/2 PAFH

 Beside these two base hierarchical levels, there are still higher level of hierarchical structures in the symmetry breaking pattern of the maximally resonating VBC state.
 To see this, we note that the spin dimerization pattern in the $\frac{1}{4}$ most strongly dimerized down tetrahedrons remain undecided even if we take into account the $6$-spin resonance process around the hexagonal rings.
 More specifically, there are $3$ different ways to arrange the two strongest valence bonds(the black bond in Fig.4) within each such down tetrahedron.
 The degeneracy related to this ambiguity is thus $3^{\frac{N_{c}}{4}}$ on a pyrochlore cluster with $N_{c}$ unit cell.
 To lift this degeneracy, we should take into account higher order spin resonance processes.
-For example, on the $L=4$ pyrochlore cluster considered here, the shortest loop we can construct that contains the black bond and simultaneously has considerable NN spin correlation everywhere involves $8$ spins.
-From Fig.4c, we find that such a loop is composed of two black bonds, two blue bonds and four pink bonds.
-This loop can be interpreted as the lowest order resonance path that the black bond participate in.
-Such a higher order spin resonance process contributes very little to the variational ground state energy.
-However, our finite-depth BFGS algorithm can successfully capture such a subtle detail, even though the optimization procedure is prone to imperfections caused by local rearrangement of the valence bond pattern.
+Such higher order spin resonance processes contribute very little to the variational ground state energy.
+However, our finite-depth BFGS algorithm can still successfully capture such a subtle detail.